Draft for public comment · v0.2 · April 2026

 Three tiers.
 One ladder.

 A single mandatory standard would fail — forcing full KYC on a prototype agent achieves nothing.
-AIS-1 defines three tiers: enter at Basic with no friction, graduate to Verified when commercial stakes require it, achieve Sovereign status when enhanced due diligence and government-attested credentials are required.
+AIS-1 defines three tiers: enter at Basic with no friction, graduate to Verified when commercial stakes require it, achieve Sovereign status when full legal standing is needed.

 TIER 0